-In this booklet, we have included quotes from people who have had primary liver cancer, which you may find helpful.
+In this booklet, we have included quotes from people who have had secondary cancer in the liver, which you may find helpful.
+This includes Andrew, who is on the cover of this booklet.
 Some are from our Online Community (macmillan.org.uk/community).
 The others are from people who have chosen to share their story with us.
-To share your experience, visit macmillan.org.uk/ sharevourstory
+To share your experience, visit macmillan.org.uk/ shareyourstory